timotejroiko/tiny-discord/docs/WebsocketShard.md

 |session|string|no|-|Existing session id to resume \*\*\*|
 |sequence|number|no|0|Existing sequence to resume \*\*\*|

-\* Etf is up to 10% smaller than json but 60% slower to unpack.
+\* Etf is up to 10% smaller than json but about 30% slower to unpack.
 Generally json encoding is recommended unless saving bandwidth is a priority.

 \*\* 0 = no compression, 1 = packet compression, 2 = transport compression.
-Packet compression is about 80% smaller but 25% slower to unpack.
+Packet compression is about 80% smaller but about 30% slower to unpack.
-Transport compression is about 85% smaller and up to 10% slower to unpack.
+Transport compression is about 85% smaller but about 20% slower to unpack.
-Generally transport compression is highly recommended, the bandwidth savings are huge and the performance impact is very small.
+Generally transport compression is recommended, its faster and smaller than packet compression and the bandwith savings are very significant.

 \*\*\* If both session and sequence are defined, the shard will attempt to resume.
 If resuming is successful, the `resumed` event will be fired instead of `ready`.